pcardotatgit/Umbrella_Investigate_Check_Domain_Reputations/readme.md

 		$python 4-check_links_status_from_a_webpage.py

 	This above script first retreives all domains from url links contained into a web page and check for their Security Information.

+	The script will ask you for the URL to check

 # Credit and References